Six Ways to Help Sales Leaders Protect Revenue Growth During Disruption

 Short-term measures that risk long-term hurt are fool’s gold.
 Gartner cautions against the risks of “short-term margin play” like slashing T&E expenditure and salesforce reduction.
 Instead, they warn, “Chief Sales Officers *(CSOs) should proactively develop a strategy for talent management that encourages managers to train in a way that […] maximizes retention of high-performing sellers.”

 This is a critical point.
-The sales organisation is at an inflection point, and although there are many facets of managing today’s changes there’s one foundational building block: your people.
+The sales organization is at an inflection point, and although there are many facets of managing today’s changes there’s one foundational building block: your people.

 Long-term sales success depends on having the right people in the right places, with the right skills and capabilities, and the right motivation and engagement to fuel productivity.
 Actions taken in isolation from this people perspective risk amplifying, not tackling, challenges.